Do you need help?

 Is rat poison harmful to dogs?

-Worryingly, many modern rodenticides have a palatable flavour in order to attract animals and could look like a tasty snack to your pup.
+Worryingly, many modern rodenticides have a palatable flavour to attract animals, and they could look like a tasty snack to bait your pup.

 What would rat poison do to a dog?

-There are several different types of rat poison and they act differently depending on the poisonous ingredient they contain.
-The most common type in the UK are anticoagulant rodenticides which prevent the blood from clotting, leading to internal bleeding.
+There are several different types of rat poison, and they act differently depending on the poisonous active ingredient they contain.
+The most common type in the UK is anticoagulant rodenticides, which prevent blood from clotting, leading to internal bleeding.

 What to do if a dog eats rat poison?